1

 Arrival / Parking / Departure

-• Parking in Orléans: public parking garage, costs approx. EUR 5 per day
+• Parking: public garage, approx. EUR 5 per day

-• Departure by train from St. Nazaire to Orléans is possible at weekends without changing trains, free bike transport, duration approx. 4.5 hours
+• Departure by train from St. Nazaire to Orléans is possible on weekends without changing trains, bicycle transport is free of charge, duration approx. 4.5 hours.

 Thinigs to note